Chat & Computer

 Shift + EnterNew line (without sending)

-⌘ \ (or Ctrl \)Toggle sandbox preview panel
+⌘ \ (or Ctrl \)Toggle computer preview panel

-When waking an agent, you choose the screen resolution for the sandbox.
+When waking an agent, you choose the screen resolution for the computer.
 Higher resolutions provide more screen real estate for the agent to work with but use more bandwidth for the live preview.

 Waking and Sleeping